garystafford/aws-cfn-demo/README.md

 Compare the use of a pipeline with using the AWS CLI to execute similar CloudFormation functionality.

+Current linting and validation testing strategy includes the use of the following:
+1. `yamllint` - CloudFormation template
+2. `cfn-lint` - CloudFormation template
+3. `jsonlint` (`php-jsonlint`) - CloudFormation template config (JSON)
+4. `cloudformation validate-template` - CloudFormation template

 ## Helpful AWS CLI Commands

 ```bash
 aws cloudformation help
 aws cloudformation <command> help
 ```

+## Assumptions

+Demo assumes you have an AWS account with the proper level of access to create the required resources, and the following tools installed locally:
+1. git
+2. AWS CLI
+3. jq

 ## Basic CloudFormation Functions using the AWS CLI